lipp/fit-text/README.md

 # fit-text

 A very basic and lightweight fit-text web component.

+Adjusts the font-size to fit the parent container width.

 ## Highlights